 - Buy a transportation ticket.
 A single-day ticket is relatively cheap and you can switch between tram, metro, and bus an unlimited number of times.
 Most of them run 24/7.

-- Most places accept credit cards, however, some shops only accept cash (particularly the small convenience stores) so it’s good to have a little bit of cash on hand.
+- Bring cash.
+Most places accept credit cards, however, some shops only accept cash (particularly the small convenience stores) so it’s good to have a little bit of cash on hand.
 Restaurants also appreciate cash tips even when you pay via credit card.
 Make sure you exchange money at official bank exchanges.
 Other places might trick you and charge a fee.

 - Tipping is not required but recommended in the Czech Republic.
 The servers are usually underpaid; so it is recommended to leave a tip of around 10% of the bill.